What is POS Software?

 - Advanced reporting such as X & Z reports, sales by product type, sales for any given period of time

-- Stock control facilities such as checking how much of a product is in stock, and reporting to notify you of products that are running low on stock.
+- Stock control software facilities such as checking how much of a product is in stock, and reporting to notify you of products that are running low on stock.

 - Support for connecting multiple tills together and central reporting